What is a chargeback? Definition, process & examples

 9 min

-This authoritative guide demystifies chargebacks for merchants, e-commerce managers, and financial professionals.
-It provides a comprehensive breakdown of what a chargeback is from a business perspective, distinguishing it from a refund, detailing common reasons including "friendly fraud," and outlining the step-by-step process.
-Crucially, the article uncovers the true financial impact beyond lost sales and offers actionable, proactive strategies – from stellar customer service and clear policies to fraud prevention technology and real-time alert systems – to protect revenue and safeguard your merchant account.
+Our guide is here to help you demystify chargebacks for merchants, e-commerce managers and financial professionals.
+We provide a breakdown of what a chargeback is from a business perspective, distinguishing it from a refund, detailing common reasons including ‘friendly fraud' and outlining the step-by-step process.

-At its core, a chargeback is a consumer protection mechanism: a transaction reversal initiated by a cardholder's bank (the issuing bank) on behalf of their customer.
-It's designed to safeguard consumers from unauthorised transactions, non-delivery of goods, or services not rendered as promised.
-While essential for consumer trust, chargebacks can be a significant burden for merchants.
-This comprehensive guide will demystify the entire chargeback ecosystem from a merchant's perspective, explaining the process, the reasons, the true financial impact, and, most importantly, the proactive strategies you can implement to prevent and manage them effectively.
+A chargeback is a consumer protection mechanism: a transaction reversal initiated by a cardholder’s bank on behalf of their customer.
+The chargeback exists to protect consumers from unauthorised transactions, non-delivery of goods or services not rendered as promised.
+While it’s important for consumer trust, chargebacks can be a burden for merchants.

 It’s crucial to understand the fundamental difference between a chargeback and a refund, as this is a common point of confusion for many merchants.

-In contrast, a chargeback is a far more formal, complex process involving multiple parties beyond just you and your customer.
-It bypasses your customer service channels entirely.
-When a cardholder initiates a chargeback, they contact their issuing bank, not your business.
-This process involves the issuing bank, the acquiring bank (your bank), and the respective payment network (e.g., Visa, Mastercard).
-Unlike a refund, a chargeback is typically accompanied by a punitive chargeback fee levied by your acquiring bank and can negatively impact your merchant account standing.
+A chargeback is a more formal, complex process involving multiple parties beyond just you and your customer.
+It bypasses your customer service channels completely.
+When a cardholder initiates a chargeback, they contact their issuing bank, the acquiring bank (your bank) and the respective payment network.

-The Anatomy of a Dispute: Common Reasons for Chargebacks
+The anatomy of a dispute: Common reasons for chargebacks

-Customer Dispute: In these cases, the customer has a legitimate issue with the product or service received.
-This could involve goods not received (even if shipped), faulty goods or services, merchandise significantly not as described, or a failure to provide a promised service.
+Customer dispute: In these cases, the customer has a legitimate issue with the product or service received.
+This could involve goods not received (even if shipped), faulty goods or services, merchandise significantly not as described or a failure to provide a promised service.
 The customer genuinely believes they did not receive what they paid for or that it was substandard.

-"Friendly Fraud" (or Chargeback Abuse): This is arguably the most frustrating category for merchants.
+"Friendly fraud" (or chargeback abuse): This is arguably the most frustrating category for merchants.
 Friendly fraud occurs when a customer disputes a legitimate charge, either intentionally or unintentionally.
-This might happen if they forget a purchase, don't recognise a descriptor on their bank statement, or if a family member made an authorised purchase without their knowledge.
+This might happen if they forget a purchase, don't recognise a descriptor on their bank statement or if a family member made an authorised purchase without their knowledge.
 More nefariously, it can involve customers deliberately making a purchase with the intent to claim a chargeback to get goods or services for free – a form of digital shoplifting.

 Step 1: Initiation: The cardholder notices an unfamiliar or disputed transaction on their statement and contacts their issuing bank to dispute the charge.